Theo-Mestre/Unity-Play-Bar-Extender/README.md

 - Move Player While Playing: Relocate the player to the editor camera's current position during play mode.
 - Customizable Actions: Add custom functions to the "Play From Here" behavior using a ScriptableObject, configurable via an editor window.

+### Time Scaler
+- Change the time scale directly from the slider on the play bar.

+### Cheat Sheet
+- Call function anytime: Call gameplay function by clicking a button to make debug easier.
+- Customize Actions: You can add your own functions using a ScriptableObject, configurable via an editor window.

 ## Installation

 In order to use Play Bar Extender, you can import the Unity Package available in [Releases](https://github.com/Theo-Mestre/Unity-Playbar-Extender/releases)